 Overall, these triggers can tempt an individual long after treatment has been completed.
-For this reason, it’s crucial to set a plan in place that allows an individual to work through every trigger productively and healthily.
-For example, when a relationship between a patient and therapist is formed, the counselor provides the following:
+For this reason, it’s crucial to set a plan in place that allows an individual to work through every trigger.
+A relationship between a patient and a counselor provides the following:

-- Judgment-free guidance that patients can utilize during their road to recovery
+- Judgment-free guidance that clients can utilize during their road to recovery

-Therapy provides several advantages that support an individual undergoing a successful addiction recovery program.
-Various types of evidence-based therapy specifically are beneficial to those struggling with co-occurring disorders.
-When a patient is diagnosed with a substance use disorder and mental health disorder simultaneously, a dual diagnosis is present.
+Counseling provides several advantages for an individual undergoing a successful addiction recovery program.
+Various types of evidence-based approaches are specifically beneficial to those struggling with co-occurring disorders.
+This is when a patient is diagnosed with a substance use disorder and mental health disorder simultaneously, and a dual diagnosis is present.

-According to SAMSHA’s Treatment Improvement Protocol No. 42, cognitive-behavioral therapy, also known as CBT, was recommended as an effective form of treatment for co-occurring disorders.
-The benefits that CBT provides in our addiction therapy services include:
+According to SAMSHA’s Treatment Improvement Protocol No. 42, cognitive-behavioral therapy, also known as CBT, was recommended as an effective form of treatment for dual diagnosis.
+The benefits that CBT provides include:

-- Starting with mental health disorders as the foundation for developing treatment goals
+- Starting with mental health conditions as the foundation for developing treatment goals

 - Helping the patient change self-defeating and negative behaviors and thoughts